 Track 2 - General and Vascular Concentrations (offered at Ft.
-Lauderdale site only)
+Lauderdale & Ft.
+Myers locations only)

 To prepare competent entry-level general sonographers and vascular technologists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 The program's mission and goal is further defined in the following program objectives: